TanzeelAkhther/codespace/ArgoCD/Reconcillation Loop.md

 The *API_Server* can be set up to receive webhook events in order to remove the polling delay.

 Within our Git Provider, we can create the *webhook* by defining the ArgoCD server instance endpoint append with */api/webhook.*

+Once the webhook is created, for every push event to to Git repository, the *webhook is going to send the events to the ArgoCD server*, and ArgoCD repo server will in turn pull the committed changes.
+*By using webhook we can remove the polling delay*